Irish locomotive

 Steamindex home page

-More correctly this is locomotive engineers in Ireland as many of them were Englishmen (there were also one or two Scots). .Thus it excludes notable Irish locomotive engineers, such as Beames and O'Brien, who were Irishmen, but contributed mainly to locomotive development in England.
+More correctly this is locomotive engineers in Ireland as many of them were Englishmen (there were also one or two Scots). .Thus it excludes notable Irish locomotive engineers, such as Beames and O'Brien, who were Irishmen, but contributed mainly to locomotive development in mainland Britain.
 With the very notable exception of Maunsell most such individuals appear to have been unsuccessful.

 General sources